StanGirard/TrollHunter/docs/index.md

 ## Comments

 The theme integrates [Commento.io](https://commento.io/) for comments below pages and posts.
 (This commenting service doesn't inject controversial tracking ads like Disqus does.)
 You will need to Commento.io account + plan ($5/month) to authorize Commento with your domain (no other configuration should be required).
-If you don't want comments, in the \_config.yml file, change the `comments: true` properties (under `defaults`) to `comments: false` in every instance.
+If you don't want comments, in the \_config.yml file, change the `comments: false` properties (under `defaults`) to `comments: false` in every instance.
 Then in the commento.html include file (inside \_includes), the `{% raw %}{% unless page.comments == false %} ... {% endunless %}{% endraw %}` logic will not insert the Commentio form.

 ## Relative links and offline viewing